petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/clustering/configuring-the-dxp-cluster.md

    ![The blog entry created in the other node is visible.](./configuring-the-dxp-cluster/images/02.png)

 Your Liferay environment is now configured as a clustered environment.
+Note that the next step, load balancing your nodes, is out of scope for this course, as it's configured outside of Liferay.
 You have completed this module on clustering.

 ## Relevant Concepts